 Those free accommodation ideas aren’t for everyone.
 You need to be a little adventurous or even crazy to do some of these.
 But hey, that’s how the best travel memories are made!

-Monastery stays: for an offbeat accommodation, stay at a monastery.
-Some stays are free or donation based, while others are as expensive as a hotel room, but offer a totally different experience.
-For everything you need to know about staying at a monastery, visit Women on the Road’s article.
+- Monastery stays: for an offbeat accommodation, stay at a monastery.
+Some stays are free or donation-based, while others are as expensive as a hotel room, but offer a totally different experience.
+You’ll find everything you need to know about staying at a monastery in this Women on the Road’s article.

 - Good Night And God Bless: a listing of monasteries’ contact information with short descriptions.

-Tent camping: there are many countries in the world, where camping in a tent is free.
-For example, the beaches of Mexico, the mountains of Norway, the steppes of Mongolia, or on the Great Wall of China (not so legal, btw), just to name a few.
+- Tent camping: in many countries, wild camping in a tent is free.
+For example, on the beaches of Mexico, in the mountains of Norway, in the steppes of Mongolia, or on the Great Wall of China to name a few.
+The latter is not perfectly legal, by the way.
 Of course, you have to consider the one-time cost of equipment.

-Squatting: stay on property that’s owned by someone else without their permission.
+- Squatting: stay on a property that’s owned by someone else without their permission.
 Some estimates suggest that 1 in 7 people worldwide are living as squatters!
 This includes shantytowns where families build shacks on land that they don’t own.
-However in many countries squatting is illegal.
+However, in many countries squatting is illegal.

-Cheap Accommodation: After All You’re Renting It, You’re Not Buying The Place
+Cheap Accommodation: You’re Renting It, You’re Not Buying The Place

 If you don’t want to exchange your time, skills or comforts, but instead pay for your bed, below are a few resources to help you find the kind of accommodation to match your needs.
 In this section, you’ll find cheap accommodation options which will not break your bank.

-Every country seems to have her own rules on camping, so make sure to check them, before heading on.
+Every country seems to have its own rules on camping, so make sure to check them, before heading on.

-- Euro Campings: find the location of your perfect vacation among almost 10 000 campsites, inspected every year.
+- Euro Campings: find the location of your perfect vacation among almost 10,000 campsites in 30 countries, inspected every year.

 - Camping Europe: the website of the European Federation of Campingsite Organisations and Holiday Park Associations (EFCO&HPA) is a collection of camping listings for most of the European countries.